Promising mountain views, dreamy beaches, and charming towns, Mallorca is the Balearic Islands’ jack-of-all-trades.

 - Almudaina Palace is also found in Palma – it’s a fairytale castle and residence of the Spanish royal family.

-- Alcudia’s Old Town on the island’s north side boasts a 14th Century wall and colourful markets on Tuesdays and Sundays throughout the year.
+- Alcudia’s Old Town, on the island’s north side, boasts a 14th-century wall and colourful markets on Tuesdays and Sundays throughout the year.

-Public transport: Thanks to decades of tourism, Mallorca is easy to get around, with a well-developed road and bus network, three train lines and a Metro service operating within Palma, if you like taking trains then consider checking out these Old West Trains.
 With so much to see, we highly recommend hiring a vehicle – check out our activities section for some original ideas on that front.
 If you prefer public transport, your first stop will be Palma’s Intermodal Station, reached by the 1 and 21 buses from the airport.
 From there, local EMT buses and Metro services will get you around the city, TIB (Transport de les Illes Balears) buses will take you to destinations further afield, and trains will take you to the towns of Inca, Pobla and Manacor.

 Hidden Gems

-- The truly adventurous – or anyone after the quietest beaches they can find – should explore the northern coast.
-Here you’ll find fantastic spots only accessible on foot, such as Es Canyaret, a beach just outside the village of Llucalari that is renowned for its waterfall and refreshing mud pools; Port des Canonge, a secluded spot east of the ancient, terraced village of Banyalbufar; and Coll Baix, a stunning, cliff-fringed bay with turquoise waters.
+The truly adventurous – or anyone after the quietest beaches they can find – should explore the northern coast.
+Here, you’ll find fantastic spots only accessible on foot, such as Es Canyaret, a beach just outside the village of Llucalari that is renowned for its waterfall and refreshing mud pools; Port des Canonge, a secluded spot east of the ancient, terraced village of Banyalbufar; and Coll Baix, a stunning, cliff-fringed bay with turquoise waters.

 Did you know…?